Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy Efficient Communication Technologies

 LIS is a metasurface equipped with RF circuits and signal processing units and composed of a virtually infinite number of elements to form a spatially continuous transceiver aperture.
 This structure can be used to transmit/receive communication signals across the entire surface by leveraging the hologram principle \cite{Huang.2020}.\footnote{Alternatively, a LIS can be implemented as an IRS-aided antenna by deploying an external communication and antenna module to wirelessly feed the IRS for active communication \cite{Jamali.2021}, e.g., \cite{Luo.2019,Tran.2019}.
 Another LIS implementation can be based on discrete photonic antenna arrays integrating active optical-electrical detectors, converters, and modulators for transmission, reception, and conversion of optical or RF signals \cite{Huang.2020}.}

-For instance, a LIS architecture may be comprised of multiple waveguides, e.g. microstrip.
+For instance, an LIS may be comprised of multiple waveguides, e.g. microstrip.
 Each waveguide may embed a large set of radiating metamaterial elements whose frequency response can be externally and individually adjusted by varying the local electrical properties.
-Each microstrip is fed by one RF chain, and the input signal is radiated by all the elements located on the microstrip, as shown in Fig.~\ref{DMA} \cite{Zhang.2022}.
+Each microstrip is fed by one RF chain, and the input signal is radiated by all the elements located on the microstrip, as shown in Figure~\ref{DMA} \cite{Zhang.2022}.
 The figure also illustrates an example of transmitting a signal using a single microstrip with multiple elements.